Skip to main contentArrow Right

 </template>

 This code uses the useSession() hook from the Descope SDK to track the user’s authentication status (isAuthenticated) and the session loading state (isLoading).
-If the user session is loading, the template renders a loading message, and once the session is loaded, it uses the Descope component to render the sign-up-or-in flow you modified earlier if the user is not authenticated.
-The watch function monitors changes to isAuthenticated, and if the user becomes authenticated, it automatically redirects them to the Jobs view using Vue Router’s replace() method.
+While the session is loading, the template displays a loading message.
+If the user is not authenticated, the Descope component renders the sign-up-or-in flow you configured earlier.
+The watch function listens for changes to isAuthenticated, and once the user is authenticated, it redirects them to the Jobs view using Vue Router’s replace() method.

 router.beforeEach(async (to, from, next) => {